Tomasuh/Tomasuh.github.io/_posts/2018-12-28-retefe-unpack.md

 The actions performed by the unpacker:
 * Use yara rules to find buffer location buffer length, number of shifts, subtraction value and power to value of it.
-* Calculate the full RVA based on the buffer location as the extracted location is relative to the LEA instruction that references it
+* Calculate the buffer RVA based as the extracted location is relative to the LEA instruction that references it
 * Calculate XOR array based on values extracted with the help of the yara rules
 * Extract and decode the script